BattleMage0231/dim/docs/documentation.md

 # Editor Documentation
 This document contains a list of commands that can be used in dim.
-Most of the commands are usable in command mode.
+Most of the commands are usable in command or select mode.

 # i
 - changes the mode of the editor to insert mode.